 Non-resident individuals and legal entities operating in foreign jurisdictions may be subject to restrictions on the investment in, or acquisition or lease of, properties in certain emerging markets.
 Limitations also apply in certain countries to legal entities domiciled in such countries which are controlled by foreign investors, such as the Company.
+For example, some US states have limitations on foreign ownership of agricultural land to the extent the Company sought to acquire farmland for growing cannabis; and USDA requires foreign owners of agricultural land to provide notice regarding their acquisition of farm land.
 Accordingly, the Company's current and future operations may be impaired as a result of such restrictions on the investment, acquisition or use of property, and the Company's ownership or access rights in such jurisdictions may be subject to legal challenges, any of which could result in a material adverse effect on the Company's business, financial condition, results of operations and cash flows.